jMelvins/Treats/README.md

 ![Alt Text](https://thumbs.gfycat.com/ScentedMinorDipper-size_restricted.gif)

-Next time you start the application, you do not need to download the data again, it's saved in the database when it's the first launching!
+Next time you start the application, the data won't be downloaded again, it's saved in the database when it's the first launching!

 ![Alt Text](https://thumbs.gfycat.com/GoldenSlushyAbyssiniancat-size_restricted.gif)